hashicorp/terraform-provider-nomad/website/docs/r/external_volume.html.markdown

 ---
 layout: "nomad"
-page_title: "Nomad: nomad_volume"
+page_title: "Nomad: nomad_external_volume"
-sidebar_current: "docs-nomad-resource-volume"
+sidebar_current: "docs-nomad-resource-external-volume"
 description: |-
-  Manages the lifecycle of registering and deregistering Nomad volumes.
+  Manages the lifecycle of creating and deleting Nomad volumes.
 ---

-# nomad_volume
+# nomad_external_volume

-Manages an external volume in Nomad.
+Creates and registers an external volume in Nomad.

-This can be used to register external volumes in a Nomad cluster.
+This can be used to create and register external volumes in a Nomad cluster.

 ~> **Warning:** this resource will store any sensitive values placed in `secrets` or `mount_options` in the Terraform's state file.
 Take care to